 Law AS & A Level

 A Level Law is a well-established course which has for many years developed students’ knowledge and understanding of the law.
-It also allows students to develop skills of analysis, evaluation, independent research and problem-solving skills which are valued by employers and universities.
+It also allows students to develop skills of analysis, evaluation, independent research and problem-solving skills (academic and practical) which are valued by employers and universities.
 Law is a subject which provides students useful knowledge for life.
 It is relevant and useful for a wide range of university courses and jobs.

 What will I study?